Alihan26/DataScience/README.md

 # Data Science Project: Hemorrhagic Stroke / Medical Imaging Predictions

-This project focuses on predicting hemorrhagic stroke outcomes using medical imaging.
+This project aims to predict functional outcome post-ischemic stroke using machine learning techniques.
+More about it, you can read it in our notebook.
 The repository is organized to keep notebooks, scripts, figures, and data well separated.

 ## Setup Instructions